Artist: Eugène Delacroix (French, Charenton-Saint-Maurice 1798–1863 Paris)

 Dimensions: 35 1/2 x 46 in.
 (90.2 x 116.8 cm)

 Credit Line: Purchase, Gifts of George N. and Helen M. Richard and Mr. and Mrs. Charles S. McVeigh and Bequest of Emma A. Sheafer, by exchange, 1989

-In 1822, the twenty-four-year-old Delacroix noted that he wished to paint characters from Chateaubriand’s novel Atala, ou les amours des deux sauvages dans le désert.
-He began the painting, but abandoned it until the mid-1830s, when he resumed work on it in order to exhibit it at the Paris Salon of 1835.
-For the Salon catalogue, Delacroix explained the scene: "Fleeing the massacre of their tribe, two young savages traveled up the Meschacébé ([Mississippi River].
-During the voyage, the young woman was seized by labor pains.
+In 1823, Delacroix began to paint this scene from Chateaubriand’s widely read Romantic novel Atala, which narrates the fate of the Natchez tribe in the wake of the French and Indian War (1754–63).
+After putting the canvas aside for about a decade, he finally completed the picture for the Paris Salon of 1835.
+In the catalogue, Delacroix provided this explanatory note: "Fleeing the massacre of their tribe, two young savages traveled up the Mississippi River.
+During the voyage, the woman was taken by pain of labor.
 The moment is that when the father holds the newborn in his hands, and both regard him tenderly."